Yukaii/raycast-context-bridge/README.md

 npm run proxy:build
 ```

 The command outputs `dist/raycast-proxy`, which you can copy to `/usr/local/bin/raycast-companion-proxy` (or another location referenced by your service manager).
+Set `RAYCAST_PROXY_BACKLOG` to tune how many client messages are buffered while waiting for Raycast to accept the upstream connection (default 256).

 ##### macOS launchctl service